Outurnate/homepage/content/tesla-coil-square-wave-midi-synthesizer-part-1.md

 }
 ```

 From here, I'm going to define a state machine to handle the events.
 Since our synth will be monophonic, we need to track the last pressed note, turn off notes when we receive a note off event, and keep track of changes to the pitch bend and tone wheel values.  `Stack<T, N>` is a basic fixed-size stack allocated stack that we will use to track currently pressed notes.
-We akso define a trait for actually implementing the oscillator.
+We also define a trait for actually implementing the oscillator.
 This keeps the logic for setting up and updating PWM pins out of the MIDI state machine.

 ```rust
 pub trait Oscillator